AyazDyshin/Prims-Algorithm-Haskell/README.md

-# Prim's Algorithm implementation in Haskell, with optimzied priority queue, using double red-black tree apporach.
+# Prim's (Jarník's) Algorithm implementation in Haskell, with optimzied priority queue, using double red-black tree apporach.

-This is a semester project for Non-procedural Programming (NPRG005) course.
+This is a semester project for Non-procedural Programming (NPRG005) course in Charles University.

-##Some implementation details:
+## Some implementation details:

 In order to implement Prim's algorithm there is a need in priority queue data structure.